Eric Upton

-Eric Upton (born April 29, 1953) is a former professional Canadian football offensive lineman with the Canadian Football League team, the Edmonton Eskimos.
+Eric Thomas Upton (April 29, 1953 – May 23, 2024) was a Canadian professional football player who was an offensive lineman for the Edmonton Eskimos of the Canadian Football League (CFL).
 He was named a CFL Western All-Star in 1979 and was a part of five Grey Cup championship teams with the Eskimos.
 Upton played CIAU football at the University of Ottawa, where he was a member of the 1975 Vanier Cup championship team.
+He died on May 23, 2024, at the age of 71.